ethicalhub/react-etc/src/react-hooks/useReducer/readme.md

 - For complex state logic (e.g., multiple actions, conditions).
 - When managing state across multiple components or actions.
 - In cases where state updates are more predictable or require actions with specific effects.

+the code attached is just the basic implementation, which I might/might not update later with more complex logic